 The character of the Atma Karaka planet from Sun to Rahu is the character of our soul at the base.
-Our soul is attached to this Atma Karaka planet and acts, judges and experiences the life w.r.t the natural makeup of the planet.
+Our soul is attached to this Atma Karaka planet and acts, judges, and experiences life within the natural makeup of the planet.
 Our identity or glasses with which we look at the world are attached to this one perspective, ruled by the planet.

 The Atma Karaka (AK) planet gives us a sense of independent identity, which we need to shed to attain Moksha.
-We first need to give up our limited self-identity in order to comprehend our Infinite identity and then merge back in that Divine Supreme or God.
-We are all Shiva in a dormant state, trapped in Maya and are unaware of our true selves.
+We first need to give up our limited self-identity to comprehend our Infinite identity and then merge back into that Divine Supreme or God.
+We are all Shiva in a dormant state, trapped in Maya, and are unaware of our true selves.

-Let us take different scenarios and understand the functioning and usage of Char Karaka in Jyotish.
+Different scenarios to understand the functioning of 8 Char Karaka Scheme in Jyotish:

-1. Mercury as Amatya Karaka (AmK) and achievements
+1. Mercury as Amatya Karaka (AmK) and achievements, using Char Karaka Scheme.

 Amatya means Minister, one who assists and helps a king (Atma: Self) in all his Karmas or undertakings.
 This Char Karaka is crucial for work.

-Mercury does not believe in hierarchies, he has no emotions, has no egos or anger problems, nor he has any inabilities rather he is most friendly, skilled, great adapter and a quick learner.
-He does not have very high ethical/purity issues nor personally he likes to cheat anyone.
+Mercury does not believe in hierarchies, he has no emotions, no egos or anger problems, nor he have any inabilities rather he is most friendly, skilled, a great adapter, and a quick learner.
+He does not have very high ethical/purity issues nor does he like to cheat anyone.

-They can identify the right person who can help them or contribute to their goals and they leave no stones unturned to realize success in their Karmas then.
+They can identify the right person who can help them or contribute to their goals and they leave no stone unturned to realize success in their Karmas then.

 In modern-day scenarios, their performance and accomplishments in the corporate sector or business are simply outstanding.

-2. Atma Karaka (AK) and Bhratra Karaka (BK): An individual Soul and his Guru
+2. Atma Karaka (AK) and Bhratra Karaka (BK) in 8 Char Karaka Scheme: An individual Soul and his Guru

-Atma Karaka (AK) and Brathra Karaka ( BK) if placed in Quadrants from each other in the natal chart is a great blessing.
-The person learns constructively from his Guru and the Guru also puts effort to teach this student for long.
+Atma Karaka (AK) and Brathra Karaka ( BK) if placed in Quadrants from each other in the natal chart are a great blessing.
+The person learns constructively from his Guru and the Guru also puts effort into teaching this student for long.
 In general Char Karaka placed in quadrant and trines from each other are good placements.